PaulAustin/teakblocks/design/kudos-and-lessons.md

   print(c.value());
 }

-Its a bit mutch for simple counters, but is well suited for many othet cases. basically variables are give an atonomous nature. it may be simple but it is atonomous, like nature it self.
+Its a bit much for simple counters, but is well suited for many othet cases. basically variables are give an autonomous nature. it may be simple but it is autonomous, like nature it self.

-makeing a var that takes on sine value, plays a waveform, etc is now more direct. a simple variable does nothing on its own, but can be set.
+making a var that takes on sine value, plays a waveform, etc is now more direct. a simple variable does nothing on its own, but can be set.
 Well the do initialize themselves.
 They are never uninitialized, as nature never is.
 There is quite likely a hint of smalltalk here.

+ var.next   // used on Loops
+ var.record // add a new value to the stat ( average, max, min, ....) var.reset  // type specific
+ var.read   // passively read current value
+ var.write  // passively write value, may be ignored var.subscribe  // trigger on new value? var.state  // => static, idle, time-dependent, world-dependent,...